krishna-waidande/krishna-waidande.github.io/BookReading.md

 Hello Readers,

 Most of you might have a hobby of reading books of various types like an autobiography, non-fiction, comic, etc. In my case, I never find a book reading compelling.
 In college life, I (we all) used to read a theory book and go for an exam.
 I never learned how I could practically use that theory.
 Maybe this thing leads me to feel like books are boring.
-Also, the size of the book, perhaps another reason for me to never like a book.
+Also, the size of the book is another reason for me to never like a book.

 During my work, I face the problem of not able to communicate my idea to others or feel very under knowledged because sometimes my colleagues understood certain things very quickly, but I could not understand it immediately.